marlenezw/deepsite-python/README.md

 1. Replacing the React/TypeScript frontend with a simpler HTML/JavaScript approach
 2. Using Flask instead of Express.js for the backend
-3. Utilizing Azure OpenAI API instead of direct Hugging Face integration
+3. Utilizing `langchain-azure-ai` instead of direct Hugging Face integration
-4. Providing a simpler deployment mechanism that doesn't require Hugging Face Spaces

-## License

-This project is for educational purposes only.